 Alcohol is a major public health issue.
 Alcohol harm in Australia is significant.
 More than 5,500 lives are lost every year and more than 157,000 people are hospitalised making alcohol one of our nation’s greatest preventative health challenges.

-PHAIWA works alongside the McCusker Centre for Alcohol and Young People but deals mainly with the alcohol and adults.
+PHAIWA works alongside the McCusker Centre for Alcohol and Youth but deals mainly with alcohol and adults.

 PHAIWA is currently revising the Managing Alcohol in Our Communities: A Guide for Local Government.
 This resource will complement the existing Planners Guide for Managing Alcohol which can be accessed by contacting WALGA.

 PHAIWA Projects and Resources

 PHAIWA together with WALGA and MHC are developing the Alcohol Management Guidelines for Local Government.

 PHAIWA is advocating to stop alcohol sponsorship in sport, and to remove alcohol advertisements from live sport telecasts.
 Read more about our work in this area here.